shoeb00/github-events-logger/README.md

 # github_logger

+Create a simple webserver to listen
+Connect to github webhook with localserver using ngrok Add webhook to any repo to listen to
+Select the events or select 'Send me everything'
-Logs pull, push and merge requests to mongoDB
+Save pull requests, push requtests and merge requests to MongoDB